dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/metadata-gist.md

 the `/gist` suffix and share the majority of parameters and their options with that API.

 ## Browsing Data
-Since `/gist` API avoids deeply nested data structures in the response the details of referenced complex objects or list of objects is instead provided in form of a URI to the gist endpoint that only returns the complex object or list.
-These URIs are provided by the `apiEndpoints` field which is automatically added to an item when such references exist.
+Since `/gist` API avoids deeply nested data structures in the response the details of referenced complex objects or list of objects is instead provided in form of a URI to the gist endpoint that only returns the complex object or list of objects.
+These URIs are provided by the `apiEndpoints` field of an item which is automatically added to an item when such references exist.
+The item property itself might contain a transformation result on the object or collection such as its size, emptiness, non-emptiness, id(s) or plucked property such as its name.

 ## Parameters
 All endpoints of the `/gist` API accept the same set of parameters.